 Use the redundancy consultation to ask your employee whether the distance is problematic.
 If he has problems driving to and from this site – and for business reasons cannot stay where he is – Access to Work may help with finding alternative transport such as taxis and providing funding for these costs.

-It is essential to consult with employees on maternity leave.
+It is essential to consult with your employees on maternity leave.
 Write to them explaining the situation and give them the option of attending.
 If they have recently had their babies, offer to liaise by email or telephone.
 Failure to consult with someone on maternity leave is potentially discriminatory.
 If you do select employees on maternity leave for redundancy, the reason must have nothing to do with their pregnancy or maternity leave.